sydneyYYC/hotwax/README.md

 Log into your Spotify account and enjoy a groovier way to listen to music (you must have a premium account to log in).

+Not currently mobile friendly (Work in Progress).

+Please log into your spotify account to access music library - this is simply a player currently.
 ## [LiveSite](https://hotwax.netlify.app/)